Renkai7/ninja-battle-simulator/README.md

 - Switch Statement: Use a switch statement to display the menu for character selection and other game options.

-- Arrays: Store the Naruto characters in an array for easy access and selection during battles.

 - Functions: Organize your code into functions for character creation, battling, user input, and menu display.

 - Console Output: Use console.log() to display the game's progress and results.